dbratell/goodreadslibrarianaddon/README.md

 ===

-* Lets you write a comma separated list of authors and have them expanded into author fields.
+* Lets you write a comma separated list of authors and have them expanded into author fields so that you don't have to to copy one name at a time.

-* Autogenerates "Sort by" from title
+* Autogenerates "Sort by" from title because it takes less time than writing a sort by, even if you have to change one or two letters.

 * Expand the cover photo on the book edit page so you can check exactly what it says.

-* Highlights most recent book in the combination list
+* Highlights most recent book in the combination list to make it easier to find the edition to separate.

-* Warns about mismatch between ISBN10 ISBN13
+* Warns about mismatch between ISBN10 and ISBN13

-* Warns for invalid ISBNs
+* Warns about invalid ISBNs to cover when someone has put a truncated ISBN13 in the ISBN10 field.

-* Autogenerates ISBN13 from ISBN10
+* Autogenerates ISBN13 from ISBN10, to avoid cases where a edition ends up with one ISBN13 instance and one ISBN10 instance.

-* Auto-enable "keyword" when writing text in the combine search field
+* Auto-enable "keyword" when writing text in the combine search field so that the user doesn't have to redo the search after forgetting to do it.

-* Puts the three most recently used languages at the top of the language select.
+* Puts the three most recently used languages at the top of the language select because if you work on a language specific group of books, scrolling that dropdown takes too long.

 Installation